-Federal TIGER guidance recommends that applicants discount future benefits and costs to 2011 present values using a real discount rate of three percent when the funds currently dedicated to the project would be other public expenditures.
-This is the case for this project.
-The BCA ratio using a seven percent discount rate is also presented to show that the project's long term benefits outweigh the project's short term construction costs even using the opportunity cost of money in the private sector.
+Federal TIGER guidance recommends that applicants discount future benefits and costs to 2012 using a real discount rate of seven percent.
+Applicants may also present an alternative analysis using a three percent discount rate when the funds dedicated to the project would be other public expenditures.
+This is the case for this project, so both analyses are presented in this application.